Pinpoint tests of microclimate control (cars from 08.2001)

 No

-LOCATE and REPAIR open circuit 15-FA38 (green-red) between fuse F15 and A/C WOT relay using the wiring diagrams.
-CHECK the system is working properly.
+LOCATE and REPAIR the open in the 15-FA38 (Green/Red) circuit between fuse F15 and the A/C WOT relay using the Wiring Diagrams.
+CHECK for proper system operation.

-H9: CHECKING THE CONTROL VOLTAGE IN A/C WOT RELAY
+H9: CHECKING CONTROL VOLTAGE AT A/C WOT RELAY

 Yes